Reda Future Project Conference and Dinner Hobart 2018

 Third place – Francesco Botto Poala, Warren Coventry and Fabrizio Botto Poala

 Peter & Rosemary McNeill, Europambela, Walcha NSW 0427 772856

-Peter and Rosemary McNeill, “Europambela”, Walcha with Francesco Botto Poala, CEO, Reda (right) and Fabrizio Botto Poala, raw material procurement manager, Reda.
+Peter and Rosemary McNeill, “Europambela”, Walcha with Francesco Botto Poala, COO, Reda (right) and Fabrizio Botto Poala, raw material procurement manager, Reda.